Master of Studies in Law Frequently Asked Questions

 * Students taking between 1 and 8 credits pay part-time rates.
 Students taking 9 or more credits per semester are charged at the full-time rate.

+Many employers provide tuition assistance to employees.
+If you are working, you should inquire with your employer.
 Many of our students have sought scholarships and funding from outside entities, often focusing on particular scholarships that match their individual profiles.
 To get you started with this process, we provide here a partial list of outside resources to assist in the financial aid search:

 - 100 Great Scholarships for Master’s Degree Programs